arixmkii/qcw/README.md

 Version `7.2.0` with 2 patch sets from QEMU mailing list:
 * enable 9pfs on Windows;
-* workaround for readonly plflash.
+* workaround for readonly pflash.

 Both patches have numerous reviews already and probably will move forward in the next release window.